UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing: System Model

-Another relevant type of decorrelation is the baseline decorrelation.
-It reflects the loss of coherence caused by the different angles used for acquisition of the two \ac{sar} images.
-The baseline decorrelation is given by\cite{victor}:
+{The baseline decorrelation $\gamma_{\rm Rg}$ reflects the loss of coherence caused by the different incidence angles used for acquisition of the two \ac{sar} images.
+The baseline decorrelation is given by \cite{victor}: }

 where $B_{ p}=\frac{B_{\mathrm{Rg}}}{f_0}$ is the fractional bandwidth and $f_0$ is the radar center frequency.
-It can be shown that large \ac{uav} formations, i.e., large interferometric baselines, result in high baseline decorrelation and, therefore, degrade the coherence.
-The total coherence is given by $\gamma= \gamma_{\rm Rg} \gamma_{\mathrm{SNR},n} \gamma_{\rm other}$ \cite{coherence1}, where $\gamma_{\rm other}$ represents the contribution from all other decorrelation sources, e.g., volumetric decorrelation.
-Here, we assume that surface scattering is dominant such that $\gamma_{\rm other}$ is a constant \cite{coherence1}.
+It can be shown {that \ac{uav} formations with large inter-\ac{uav} distance, which corresponds to large perpendicular baselines $b_{\bot}$, cause high baseline decorrelation (i.e., $\gamma_{\rm Rg} \to 0$) and, therefore, degrade the overall coherence.}